Allianz unit eyes Japan premium income boost by focusing on big firms

-TOKYO, Oct 19 (Reuters) - German insurer Allianz aims to double premiums earned in Japan at a key unit to nearly $160 million over the next three to five years, banking on big Japanese trading and resource companies insuring their foreign exposures as they increasingly venture overseas.
+TOKYO (Reuters) - German insurer Allianz (ALVG.DE) aims to double premiums earned in Japan at a key unit to nearly $160 million over the next three to five years, banking on big Japanese trading and resource companies insuring their foreign exposures as they increasingly venture overseas.

 Axel Theis, chief executive of Allianz Global Corporate & Specialty (AGCS), a unit which focuses on providing services to large companies, told Reuters in an interview on Friday that Europe’s biggest insurer had given up some business lines in Japan to focus on big companies.